bionic-gpt/bionic-gpt/README.md

 ## Role Based Access Control

-- ⚠️ Configurable UI: Give users access or not to certain features based on roles you give them in your IAM syatem.
+- ⚠️ Configurable UI: Give users access or not to certain features based on roles you give them in your IAM system.
--🚦 With limits: Apply token usage limits based on a users role.
+- 🚦 With limits: Apply token usage limits based on a users role.
 - 🎫 Fully secured: Rules are applied in our server and defence in depth secured one more time with Postgres RLS.

 ## Data Integrations